 - Maintain a peaceful, loving environment for the foster animal(s) and spend quality time socializing them

-- Visit Wake County Animal Center medical staff for basic medical care and treatment of the foster animal(s)
+- Visit the Wake County Animal Center medical staff for basic medical care and treatment of the foster animal(s)

 - Bring adult animal(s) to the Animal Center monthly for health updates and status checks

-- Commit to the entire foster period for the animal(s) and return the animal(s) promptly at the end of the foster period
+- Commit to the entire foster period for the animal(s) and return the animal(s) promptly at the end of the foster period as needed

 - Attend adoption events, write animal biographies for your foster and update photos

 - Be prepared for the possible illness or death of the foster animal(s)

 - Be prepared for the possible destructive behavior of the foster animal(s)